-National Minority Donor Awareness Week is celebrated the first week in August to educate people about the need for minority donors and the facts surrounding organ, blood and tissue donation.
-The week also promotes healthy living and disease prevention.
+National Minority Donor Awareness Month is celebrated in August to educate people about the need for more minority donors and the facts surrounding organ, tissue and blood donation.
+The observance also promotes healthy living and disease prevention.

 National Donor Sabbath

 Clergy encouraged to speak to worshipers about donation the second weekend in November is celebrated as National Donor Sabbath.
 Clergy are encouraged to talk to their worshipers about the benefits of donation and invite donor families and recipients to share their transplant stories with fellow members.
-"During National Donor Sabbath, we share positive stories about transplantation with the religious community, especially letting individuals know that all major eastern and western religions embrace donation," said Secretary of State Jesse White.
 "That is one of the many misconceptions existing about donation, that religious views prevent donation.
 It's simply not true."
 If you have a place of worship, please consider spreading this important message in November.
 For more information, please contact the Secretary of State's office at 800-210-2106.
+Virtual Campaign

 The Secretary of State's Organ/Tissue Donor Program has developed a comprehensive list of materials to assist you in your efforts to help raise awareness about organ/tissue donation.
 All materials are free and may be duplicated as needed.
 These requests are for Illinois residents only.
 However if you have a legitimate out-of-state request, please contact the organ/tissue donor program.